 Is Spurs fans using the word to describe themselves the same as black rappers or comedians using the N-word?
 Not exactly, because Spurs fans are using a word that doesn’t only insult people like them, but also people who have nothing to do with football, never mind their club.
 I know that many Jewish Arsenal fans feel insulted hearing Yid being used in a derogatory way by their fellow supporters.
 Don’t get me wrong, I am all for making fun of Spurs fans – they have chosen that path in life and must accept the consequences of having a much better club as a neighbour – but I’ll do it in a non-racial way.
 Having said all that, I do think Spurs fans’ use of the Y-word is understandable as a defence mechanism, though I also think their club should do more to discourage it.

 But as Anthony Clavane says, the real evil is from anti-Semites who are attacking and taunting Jews, whether they be Tottenham fans, players or anyone else.
-Shouting ‘Yids’ mindlessly at all Spurs fans might be a bit stupid and against what most people see as common decency in 2012, but it’s not evil if you are aiming it at them simply because they are Spurs fans and that is what they call themselves – not in the way that making gas chamber noises is, or other specifically anti-Semitic behaviour.
+Shouting ‘Yids’ mindlessly at all Spurs fans might be a bit stupid and against what most people see as common decency, but it’s not evil if you are aiming it at them simply because they are Spurs fans and that is what they call themselves – not in the way that making gas chamber noises is, or other specifically anti-Semitic behaviour.
 Even if that behaviour can’t be legislated away, you would hope that clubs would make serious efforts to clamp down on it.
 It’s not impossible to identify culprits these days.
 Ultimately, though, it’s a problem for society and it won’t stop being a problem until racism stops.
-Personally I’d be delighted if Arsenal fans on Saturday confined their insults to football subjects.
+Personally I’d be delighted if Arsenal fans confined their insult to football subjects.

 Follow me on twitter: @AngryOfN5